Olive Wadham

-Olive Louise Wadham (née Joynes, 23 March 1909 – 20 October 2004) was an English freestyle swimmer who competed for Great Britain in the 1936 Summer Olympics.
-She was born in Christchurch, Hampshire and died in Bournemouth.
+Olive Louise Wadham (née Joynes, 23 March 1909 – 20 October 2004) was an English freestyle swimmer who competed for Great Britain at the 1936 Summer Olympics.

+Biography

+Wadham was born in Christchurch, Hampshire.

+She competed for the 1930 English team and won a gold medal in the 4×100 yards freestyle relay event at the 1930 British Empire Games in Hamilton, Ontario, Canada.

 In 1936 she was a member of the British relay team which finished sixth in the 4×100 metre freestyle relay event.
 In the 100 metre freestyle competition she was eliminated in the semifinals.
-At the 1930 British Empire Games she won the gold medal with the English team in the 4×100 yards freestyle relay event.